defold/defold.github.io/_posts/2021-02-09-A-first-look-at-the-2021-roadmap.md

 For both iOS and Android we'd also like to look into controller/gamepad support, but that is more of a stretch goal for the year than a hard promise.

 ### PlayStation 4
 Our first foray into the world of consoles was with [the release of Nintendo Switch support in June of 2020](https://defold.com/2020/06/24/Defold-adds-support-for-Nintendo-Switch/).
-The investment we did on Nintendo Switch was rather significant but the return was great as Defold has become even more attractive as a cross platform engine.
+The investment we did on Nintendo Switch was rather significant but the return was great as Defold has become even more attractive as a cross-platform engine.
 We also saw the release of a first batch of games made with Defold on Nintendo Switch.
 This year we plan to expand our console support to also include support for PlayStation 4.

 Yes, we know what you think "PS4!
 Why not PS5?".
 We will start with PS4 for two reasons: 1) The PS4 will be around for a few more years.
 2) Access to PS5 is currently restricted to select middleware and tools providers.
 Once we have PS4 support in Defold it is easier to become an approved tools provider for PS5.